What are oral cavity and oropharyngeal cancers?

 Minor salivary gland carcinomas

 The tonsils and base of the tongue contain immune system (lymphoid) tissue, where cancers called lymphomas can start.
-For more information about these cancers refer to the American Cancer Society documents Non-Hodgkin Lymphoma, Non-Hodgkin Lymphoma in Children, and Hodgkin disease.
+For more information about these cancers, see the American Cancer Society documents Non-Hodgkin Lymphoma, Non-Hodgkin Lymphoma in Children, and Hodgkin disease.

-The information in the rest of this document about oral cavity and oropharyngeal cancer refers only to squamous cell carcinoma.
+The information in the rest of this document about oral cavity and oropharyngeal cancer covers only squamous cell carcinoma.